shbatm/MMM-RTSPStream/README.md

     - Requires `jsmpeg` for front-end display of stream.
     - Requires `node-rtsp-stream-es6` Node.js module and `ffmpeg` for backend.
     - Video flow using `'ffmpeg'`: Camera RTSP Stream → `ffmpeg` pre-processor → MM module's `node_helper.js` (via `node-rtsp-stream-es6`) → Web Socket (`ws`) → MagicMirror² (via `jsmpeg`)
+* For proper shutdown handling, a patch to the MagicMirror code is required (until [Issue #1056](https://github.com/MichMich/MagicMirror/issues/1056) is incorporated).
+The patch is included in this repo, and installed automatically.

 ## Screenshot: